Our Departmental Community

 We seek to create a welcoming environment for all of our students and staff, irrespective of background, and are strongly committed to promoting equality and diversity.
 Our activities include participating in Athena SWAN (a scheme to address gender equality in Higher Education), celebrating Black History Month, and fostering community engagement through our historical projects.

 We are committed to the principles of the Athena Swan charter, which recognises the advancement of gender equality in Higher Education.
 In 2021, the Department received a Bronze Athena Swan award in recognition of its commitment to advancing gender equality.
-Our application was preparedby a ‘Self-Assessment Team’, which comprised a cross-section of our staff and students (pictured).
+Our application was prepared by a ‘Self-Assessment Team’, which comprised a cross-section of our staff and students.

 Celebrating Black History

 The Department celebrates the historical contributions of people of black origin.
-Through our teaching and reesarch, we explore the lives of black figures of the past, from William Sessarakoo, whose story connects the three regions of the Trans-Atlantic trade in enslaved human beings, to the pioneering political activist and journalist Ida B. Wells (pictured).
+Through our teaching and research, we explore the lives of black figures of the past, from William Sessarakoo, whose story connects the three regions of the Trans-Atlantic trade in enslaved human beings, to the pioneering political activist and journalist Ida B. Wells (pictured).
 Learn about their place in History on our YouTube channel.

 History and the Wider Community